vitar/clrf/src/en/theory/90-practices-toolbox.md

 # Chapter 9.
 Practices from Professional and Personal Toolkit

-The **> CL/RF _ Couple Life Reflection Framework** sets the basics: conditions, needs and functions.
+The **> CL/RF _ Couple Life Reflection Framework** sets the basics: conditions, needs, and functions.
 But changes and actions can be implemented through different practices.
 Many come from the professional environment and can be adapted for a couple.
 Additionally, tools are included that help in daily interaction.

 ## 1. VMOSA (Vision–Mission–Objectives–Strategy–Action)